kowframework/kowlib/README.txt

    It's released by the GNAT Modified GPL License (see LICENSE.txt and GPL.txt).

-   To build simply run "make"
+   To build simply run "make" and follow the instructions